BSN, Nursing (UAA)

 BSN Nursing Program Outcomes

 The program provides students with a closely related mix of theory and clinical practice.
 Students gain clinical experience in hospitals, nursing homes, and clinics.
-The program requires a minimum of two years of full-time study.
+The program requires a minimum of four years of full-time study.

 For details and application materials see the UAA School of Nursing webpage.